 An individual policy is likely to cost much less, although there will be different levels of deductibles and coinsurance provided.
 We'll provide an unbiased comparison of your specific school policy and a private plan from a major carrier such as Anthem Blue Cross, UnitedHealthcare, Medical Mutual, Humana, Kaiser, SummaCare or Aetna.
 It's likely that many cheap medical plans will be offered.

 If you have a pre-existing condition (whether you are actively being treated for it or not), it will automatically be covered.
 You also may be able to receive a subsidy (earlier discussed) that can potentially pay most of your premium.
 We can quickly determine your eligibility and amount of financial aid you can receive.

 In many instances, the policy you have may be less expensive than the plan that your new employer offers.
 And due to the new healthcare laws, many employers may opt to pay a small fine instead of offering benefits to employees.
 In those situations, you may keep your policy, despite no longer being enrolled in any type of school.

 Also, certain carriers only offer coverage in small areas.
-For example, Premier provides very competitive pricing, but outside of the Dayton area, it will be difficult to find local network providers.
+For example, Oscar provides very competitive pricing, but outside of the Cleveland and Columbus areas, it may be difficult to find local network providers.
 SummaCare also offers outstanding products in 40 counties in Northeastern Ohio.
 But outside of that area, an alternative company should be chosen.